 “One is in San Francisco, one in Australia, and one in Hong Kong,” Superman explained.

-“OK, Titans, here’s the game plan,” Robin said, shifting easily into leader mode.
+“Okay, Titans, here’s the game plan,” Robin said, shifting easily into leader mode.
 “Kid Flash, you and I will go with Superman to Australia.
 Wonder Girl, Speedy, and Mal will head for Hong Kong.
 I’ll call some of our West Coast-based friends to deal with San Francisco.”

 “The Injustice Gang has members guarding each engine,” Superman explained.

-“OK!” the other young heroes shouted simultaneously.
+“Okay!” the other young heroes shouted simultaneously.